 I-News also is helping train the next generation of investigative reporters and create the future of news.
 We work with journalism students at the University of Colorado and train high school journalists at our summer Investigative Journalism Institute.
 You can join in, too.
 Share your insights through our Public Insight Network.
 Help sustain quality journalism with a donation to I-News.
 Suggest a story.
 Contact us with any questions, ideas or suggestions.

-Laura Frank is the Vice President, News at Rocky Mountain PBS.
+Laura Frank is the President and General Manager of News at Rocky Mountain PBS.
 Laura is a Denver native who spent 20 years at newspapers, radio and public television around the country, specializing in in-depth reporting that requires data analysis and deep public records research.
 She has trained hundreds of journalists for more than a dozen media organizations, including the nation’s largest newspaper company (Gannett).
 Her work has been recognized in both broadcast and print, including a regional Emmy for documentary production in 1990 and as a top-10 finalist for the Pulitzer Prize in 2007 at the Rocky Mountain News.

 Laura started her first business at age 16 and began syndicating reports to radio and newspapers that same year.
 She is a Knight Fellow at the Center for Entrepreneurial Studies at the USC Marshall School of Business, and serves on the board of directors of the national Investigative News Network.